apterid/apterid-bootstrap/Docs/spec.md

       Alpha   = 1
       Beta    = 2

-The initializers can be expressions.
+The initializers can be numeric expressions that can use other enum values or static fields that are in scope.
 Uses of enum values must be qualified, e.g. `MyEnum.Alpha`.
 You can use the .NET `[Flags]` attribute on enums.